justinmeiners/justinmeiners.github.io/foundations-of-math-reading/README.md

 See the section [data as programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1.5) for an example.

-### Logical Foundations of Mathematics and Computation
+### Logical Foundations of Mathematics and Computational Complexity

 By: Pavel Pudlak